NCU-CC/API-Documentation/README.md

 If you have any problems, please file a issue or just send us pull requests.
 Any pull reqeusts submit to master branch are allowed, please submit to **develop** branch.

+## Document Format Reference
+The format of this document is refer to [Documentation for University of Waterloo API](https://github.com/uWaterloo/api-documentation).

 ## License
 MIT License Copyright © 2015-2015 Computer Center, National Central University